D Lydian Scale

 How is D Lydian different from D major?

 D Lydian has a raised 4th (G♯) while D major has a perfect 4th (G).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of D Lydian?

 A major.
-D Lydian uses the same notes as A major, but starts on its fourth degree (D).
+D Lydian uses the same notes as A major, but starts on its 4th degree (D).

 Summary: D Lydian Scale